-This may seem like a no-brainer since most churches place the screen above the stage but there are more and more churches that are placing the screens to the side of the stage.
-Also in long sanctuaries some churches are placing a screen part way down the sanctuaries so people in the back can see.
+This may seem like a no-brainer since most churches place the screen above the stage, but there are more and more churches that are putting the displays to the side of the stage.
+Also in extended sanctuaries, some churches are placing a screen part way down the sanctuary so people in the back can see.
 You may even want to consider whether or not you want to use a projector or a flat screen monitor.

-Knowing where you will place your screen may effect what type of projector you buy.
-If it needs to be seen from a long distance away then it will effect how bright and how clear of a projector you need.
+Knowing where you will place your screen may affect what type of projector you buy.
+If it needs to be seen from a long distance away, then it will affect how bright and how clear of a projector you need.

 How large is your screen going to be?
 How large does it need to be?
-I have done an article on screen size that you might want to look at.
-Suffice it to say that the larger the screen size you have the higher resolution and brightness you are going to need.
+I have done an article on the screen size that you might want to look at.
+Suffice it to say that the larger the screen size you have, the higher the resolution and brightness you are going to need.

 Video Resolution And Aspect Ratio

-These are things that both effect the clarity and size of your video projector.
+These are things that both affect the clarity and size of your video projector.
 Let me try to put this in language that is easy to understand.
 Aspect ratio is the shape of your projection.
 Older projectors used a 4:3 aspect ratio.
-They would project 4 units wide by 3 units high.
+They would project four units wide by three units high.
 It was almost squarish in look.

-The image resolution is the number of pixels (dots) that is used to fill up the rectangle.
-The higher number of pixels, the clearer the picture will be.
+The image resolution is the number of pixels (dots) that are used to fill up the rectangle.
+The higher the number of pixels, the clearer the picture will be.

-If you are going to still use the 4:3 aspect ratio then you can get by with 1024x768 video resolution but if you are going to upgrade to the 16:9 aspect ratio then you really should use a HD projector that has a 1920x1020 video resolution.
+If you are going to still use the 4:3 aspect ratio then you can get by with 1024×768 video resolution but if you are going to upgrade to the 16:9 aspect ratio then you really should use an HD projector that has a 1920×1020 video resolution.

-The ambient lighting of your sanctuary or meeting hall is a very important consideration.
+The ambient lighting of your sanctuary or meeting hall is a significant consideration.
 As well as if you turn down the lights during worship or the church service for a more intimate setting while worshiping.

-The brighter the room the more lumens you will need to project.
+The brighter the room, the more lumens you will need to project.
 A lumen is a measurement of light.
 1 lumen roughly equals the light output of one candle.
-In dark rooms, a 1000 lumen projector will work fine, but in a brightly lit room you may need to go as high as 5000 lumens in order for everyone to see well.
-In my church a 3000 lumen projector works fine and we have quite a few large windows as well as fluorescent lighting.
+In dark rooms, a 1000 lumen projector will work fine, but in a brightly lit room, you may need to go as high as 5000 lumens for everyone to see well.
+In my church, a 3000-lumen projector works fine, and we have quite a few large windows as well as fluorescent lighting.

 Most churches mount their projectors on the ceiling.
-However you should take into consideration how noisy the projector fan is and if this will be a distraction.
-Most projectors are fairly quiet, but the less background noise your service has the better.
+However, you should take into consideration how noisy the projector fan is and if this will be a distraction.
+Most projectors are relatively quiet, but the less background noise your service has, the better.

 You should also take into consideration how far the projector will be from the screen.
-If you are replacing a projector then this has already been done for you but if this is a new install, the screen size and the brightness of the room will effect this decision.
+If you are replacing a projector, then this has already been done for you, but if this is a new install, the screen size and the brightness of the room will affect this decision.

 Amount Of Projectors

-Some churches are opting for a 2 projector system showing the same image at the same time.
+Some churches are opting for a two projector system showing the same image at the same time.
 This is especially true in sanctuaries that are wider than they are longer.
-If you are using 2 projectors then you need to consider if your equipment will handle sending out two video signals at the same time.
+If you are using two projectors, then you need to consider if your equipment will handle sending out two video signals at the same time.